Minor in Hebrew

 - CAS LH 250 Masterpieces of Modern Hebrew Literature (in English translation) or LH 283 Israeli Culture through Film (in English translation)

-- Five additional 4-credit courses numbered CAS LH 240 or above*
+- Five additional 4-credit courses numbered CAS LH 240 or higher

-Additionally, up to four courses taken at BU’s Study Abroad program in Haifa can count toward the Hebrew minor (as can up to three courses taken at non-BU abroad programs in Israel and pre-approved by the Hebrew minor advisor).
+Up to four courses taken at BU’s Study Abroad program in Haifa can count toward the Hebrew minor (as can up to three courses taken at non-BU abroad programs in Israel and preapproved by the Hebrew minor advisor and the external programs manager at BU Study Abroad).

-Students may include up to three transfer courses from other colleges or universities, but must take a minimum of three courses on the Charles River Campus.
+Students may include up to three transfer courses from other colleges or universities but must take a minimum of three courses on the Charles River Campus or at the BU program in Haifa.
 Internships taken through Boston University or other study abroad programs may not be credited toward the minor in Hebrew.

 A placement test is required of all students whose most recent course in Hebrew was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information about the online placement test is available at the World Languages & Literatures Department website.